jinbaaaaaang/jinbaaaaaang/README.md

 ⠀⠀⠙⠒⠾⠤⠟⠋⠘⠦⠔⠊⠉⠙⠲⡤⠗⠙⠻⠥⠽⠖⠚⠁
 ⊹

-Student at the Department of Computer Engineering,
+* Kim Chaeyun
-Seoul National University of Science and Technology
+* Student at the Department of Computer Engineering, Seoul National University of Science and Technology